jashmenn/ditz/README.txt

 == DESCRIPTION

-Ditz is a simple, light-weight distributed issue tracker designed to work with distributed version control systems like darcs and git.
-Ditz maintains an issue database directory on disk, with files written in a line-based and human- editable format.
-This directory is kept under version control alongside project code.
-Changes in issue state is handled by version control like code
+Ditz is a simple, light-weight distributed issue tracker designed to work with distributed version control systems like git, darcs, Mercurial, and Bazaar.
+It can also be used with centralized systems like SVN.

+Ditz maintains an issue database directory on disk, with files written in a line-based and human-editable format.
+This directory can be kept under version control, alongside project code.

+There are different ways to use ditz:

-change: included as part of a commit, merged with changes from other developers, conflict-resolved in the standard manner, etc.
+ 1. Treat issue change the same as code change: include it as part of commits, and merge it with changes from other developers.
+(Resolving conflicts in the usual manner.)
+ 2. Keep the issue database in the repository but in a separate branch.
+Issue changes can be managed by your VCS, but is not tied directly to commits.
+ 3. Keep the issue database separate and not under VCS at all.

+Your particular usage will depend on what you want to get out of ditz.

-Ditz provides a simple, console-based interface for creating and updating the issue database files, and some rudimentary HTML generation capabilities for producing world-readable status pages.
-It offers no central public method of bug submission.
+Ditz provides a simple, console-based interface for creating and updating the issue database file, and some rudimentary HTML generation capabilities for producing world-readable status pages.
+It currently offers no central public method of bug submission.

 == SYNOPSIS